 Do you know why a 1-year study in Ireland for Indian students is sought after heavily these days?

-Also, Irish universities boast high research outputs; the hallmark of a good postgraduate study destination.
-Award-winning journalist, John Kennedy, calls Ireland the AI island highlighting the nation’s advancements in technological research.
+Award-winning journalist, John Kennedy, calls Ireland the AI island, highlighting the nation’s advancements in technological research.

-Below are the reasons why an MS degree in Ireland is lucrative and will be life-altering.
-Particularly, as an Indian student, you get several benefits.
+Below are the reasons why an MS in Ireland or MBA in Ireland is lucrative and will be life-altering.
+Notably, as an Indian student, you get several benefits.

 Some benefits grace you even before you start your journey!

-Isn’t this itself appeasing enough to apply to study in Ireland as an Indian student?
+Isn’t this appealing enough to apply to study in Ireland as an Indian student?

-Hence, to get into an Irish university, Indian students require a good academic record, and scores from one of these tests – IELTS, TOFEL, PTE.
+Hence, to get into an Irish university, Indian students require an excellent academic record and scores on one of these tests – IELTS, TOEFL, PTE, and Duolingo.

-GRE & GMAT is not required by almost all Irish universities (UCD & TCD may ask GMAT scores for their MBA degrees).
+GRE & GMAT is not required by almost all Irish universities (UCD & TCD may ask for GMAT scores for their MBA degrees)